vineetaparodkar/ecommerce-application-with-PostgreSQL-database/README.md

 # Ecommerce Website
-Contains frontend and backend code with POSGRESQL for ecommerce UI & API
+Contains frontend and backend code with PostgreSQL for ecommerce UI & API

 ## Directory Structure